Housing at the University of Washington: Haggett Hall

 Haggett Hall is a set of two towers located in the northeast section of the University of Washington campus.
 The set of buildings was named for Arthur Haggett (once Dean of the College of Liberal Arts), and his wife Winnifred Sunderlin Haggett (once the Dean of Women).
 The architects of Haggett Hall were Kirk, Wallace, McKinley and Associates.

 Haggett Hall serves as one of the residence halls on the University of Washington campus.
 Each building contains a lobby and eight additional floors.
 Each floor contains approximately 25 rooms, most with the capacity to house two students.
 Each set of two floors shares a common "lounge", with the exception of the seventh and eighth floors of the towers, which each have their own.
 Haggett Hall is unique in that its rooms are in the shapes of hexagons, each with a triangular closet.

 The towers were originally designed to separate the men and women.
 The women's tower was the north tower and the men's tower was the south tower.
 The evidence of this was found in the bathrooms; the south tower had urinals but the north tower did not.
 The bathrooms of the south tower were renovated in 2006.
 As of 1997, both towers were unisex.

-Haggett Hall was the home of the Global Experience Living Learning Community, until it was permanently closed in 2021.
+Haggett Hall was the home of the Global Experience Living Learning Community, until it was closed in 2021.
+Due to increased demand for housing, Haggett Hall was temporarily reopened for the 2021-2022 academic year, before closing permanently in 2022.
+Demolition began in 2024, with a new Haggett Hall slated to open in fall 2027.